jasonhallen/jasonhallen.github.io/pages/blog/update-new-website.md

 date: 20220808
 publish: yes
 keywords: website, CMS, WordPress, Drupal, Joomla, Gatsby, Jekyll, Hugo, static site generator, node.js
-description: my website has been completely rebuilt.
+description: My website has been completely rebuilt.
 Like most things, I stumbled into this project while working on a different project.
 This time, in my quest to control Csound with web technologies I fell down the Node.js rabbit hole, which led down the static site generator rabbit hole, which led down the GitHub Pages rabbit hole, and so on.
 Less than two weeks later I have this shiny new static website built with an ultra-minimalist custom script.
 So long Joomla!
 Here's how it all happened.
 ---
 ## Update: New Website